Gary Porter (driver)

 Gary Francis Porter (born 1961) is an American former monster-truck driver who races on the United States Hot Rod Association circuit.
 He is a former member of the Grave Digger team but returned to his Carolina Crusher truck in 2015.
-In July 2017, Gary Porter retired from monster truck driving after spending 32 years in the sport.
-In 2013 he was inducted in the international monster truck hall of fame.
+In July 2017, Porter retired from monster truck driving after spending 32 years in the sport.
+In 2013, he was inducted in the international monster truck hall of fame.
 He was inducted again in 2021 in the Monster Jam Hall Of Fame.

 History

 Porter's involvement in monster truck began in 1981 when he opened Porter's 4x4 Shop in Wadesboro, North Carolina, with his brother.
 In 1985, they built their first truck to promote the business and compete in local shows.
 Soon afterward, they modified the truck, and Porter began his monster-truck racing career.
 In 1987, he started competing in a monster truck called the Carolina Crusher with TNT Motosports.
 The Porters participated in exhibitions from 1985 to 1988.
 He placed fourth in 1988, second in 1989, and third in 1990.

 Beginning in 1991, Porter raced in the USHRA/Camel Mud & Monster Series.
 The Carolina Crusher placed sixth and became the series champion of the Special Events season.
 In 1992, the Porters decided to build a second truck to be able to compete in three different monster truck series.
 A third Carolina Crusher appeared for the 1994 season, as did a new shop to host Carolina Crusher Racing.
 The trucks made 125 appearances in 1994.
 1995 saw Carolina Crusher finish fourth in the Special Events Penda Points series and winning a race.
 Gary continued to race Carolina Crusher until after its sale to Paul Shafer in 1999.

 In 2000, Clear Channel Entertainment hired Porter to drive various trucks for them, notably Ragin' Steel and Spider-Man.
 The following year, at the behest of longtime friend and rival Dennis Anderson, he began driving Grave Digger 12, whose chassis was similar to that of his last incarnation of Carolina Crusher.